-θ{e2} = static heeling angle after loss of crane load, in deg.;
+θ{e2} = angle of static heel after loss of crane load, in deg.;

 e angle of down-flooding, in deg., or the angle of heel of second intersection between the heeling lever and righting lever curves, whichever is less.

 The righting lever curve shall take into account of the ship's true transverse centre of gravity variation as function of the heeling angle.